Fatalrhym/Fatalrhym/README.md

 - 👋 Hi, I’m @Fatalrhym
-- 👀 I’m interested in ITF
+- 👀 I’m interested in IT
 - 🌱 I’m currently learning full stack, AWS, DevOps, Data Science
 - 💞️ I’m looking to collaborate on Data Science
-- 📫 How to reach me fyar87@gmail.com
+- 📫 reach me fyar87@gmail.com

 <!---
 Fatalrhym/Fatalrhym is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.